 Wouldn’t it be wonderful if kids could get vaccines that were safe and effective without having to have a needle poke?

-The March 4th, 2000 issue of The Lancet featured an article about an aerosol form of measles vaccine that was almost twice as effective as the injection, while maintaining a similar safety profile.
+The March 4th, 2000 issue of The Lancet featured an article about an aerosol form of measles vaccine that was as effective as the injection, while maintaining a similar safety profile.
 However, a subsequent randomized controlled trial done in 2015 showed the aerosolized version had lower rates of seropositivity than the injection.
 This is a current area of study, and we will see what the next couple of years bring on this front.

 Large-scale testing will be needed before routine vaccines like this are widely available, but the future looks bright for more and more kid-friendly delivery systems.

 Get Dr. Greene's Wellness RecommendationsSignup now to get Dr. Greene's healing philosophy, insight into medical trends, parenting tips, seasonal highlights, and health news delivered to your inbox every month.